Paarmita/Os-CN-lab/README.md

-# Os-lab
+# Os-CN-lab
-Solutions to some of the OS problems
+Solutions to OS and CN labs problems